-You have joined the expanding family of CNST award holders!
+You have joined the growing family of ACUNS award recipients!

 Here you can find more information (and some reminders) about the obligations that accompany your award.
 While there is nothing too strenuous, all requirements contribute to an easy and smooth interaction with ACUNS and their donors.